PURPOSE

 43 Calling his disciples to him, Jesus said, “Truly I tell you, this poor widow has put more into the treasury than all the others.
 44 They all gave out of their wealth; but she, out of her poverty, put in everything—all she had to live on.”

-• Do not give up meeting together – consistent fellowship needs to be a priority in our lives.
+- Do not give up meeting together; church services should be a priority in our lives.

 FURTHER READINGS